enriquenc/orderer-map-client-server-go/README.md

   -file string
         Value to use for the item (default "testdata.json") -max int
-        the max number from the range for generated keys and values (default 20) -min int
+        max number from range generated keys and values (default 20) -min int
-        the min number from the range for generated keys and values
+        min number from range generated keys and values (default 0)
 ```

 The data type of generated data: